-What an honor to be together on the 112th annual meeting of this great organization.
 Not too long ago, I had a very memorable visit from your officials.
-They walked into the Oval Office with some members of the "F" troop of the Texas army.
+They walked into the Oval office with some members of the "F" troop of the Texas army.
 Now when I saw how those fellows were dressed, and what they were packing, I didn't know whether to stretch out my hand, or make a run for it through the Rose Garden.

 Well, it turned out they wanted to induct me into the Texas army, and to give me a beautiful, hand-crafted flintlock rifle.
 Thank you for taking such good care of it.
+And Chris Hirsch -- are you out there? -- I just want you to know again how much I appreciate it and look forward to using it someday.

 Being a part of this group, you know that good organizations don't just happen.
 They take root in a body of shared beliefs.
 They grow strong from leadership with vision, initiative and determination to reach great goals.
-And what you've accomplished speaks for itself: More than 21⁄2 million members and NRA's getting stronger every day.
+And what you've accomplished speaks for itself: more than 21⁄2 million members and NRA's getting stronger every day.